HelpBot Assistant

 Rendering custom shapes

-Custom shapes (also known as custom maps) can be rendered in Maps to represent bus seat booking, cricket stadium, basic home plan/sketch, and so on.
-To accomplish this, a JSON file in GeoJSON format with proper geometries must be created manually or with the assistance of any online map vendor.
-The GeoJSON file created must be set to the shapeData in the Maps layer, and the geometryType must be set as Normal.
+Custom shapes (also known as custom maps) can be rendered in the Maps component for non-geographic visualizations such as bus seat booking layouts, stadium seating arrangements, or floor plans.
+To render custom shapes, create a JSON file in GeoJSON format with the required geometries either manually or using an online map tool.
+Set the GeoJSON file to the shapeData property in the Maps layer and set the geometryType to Normal.

 Please refer this link for an example GeoJSON file containing information about bus seat selection.